carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

 ## Keyboard Key Combination

-When make reference to a keyboard key combination that the reader should press, insert a plus sign **withotu sapce** between each one of the keys.
+When making reference to a keyboard key combination that the reader should press, insert a plus sign **without sapce** between each one of the keys.
 For example, "press <kbd>Ctrl</kbd>+<kbd>X</kbd> to quit nano" should be write as

 ~~~